 — Gillian Fitzpatrick (@gillianfitz) June 11, 2019

-I have to say that I'm shocked that it is not a legal requirement solely because of the sheer amount of parents I know have been hassled for birth certs at airports.
-Honestly, I think if airport security wants one parent to carry extra ID for their child then they need to actually make it a legal travel requirement and not leave it in a grey area of maybe you do and maybe you don't.
+If airport security wants one parent to carry extra ID for their child, then they need to actually make it a legal travel requirement and not leave it in a grey area of maybe you do and maybe you don't.

 It makes me concerned about trying to travel with my children in future as I hate the idea of travelling with their original birth cert in case it gets lost.
 It may just have to come down to giving them double barrel surnames when I'm next renewing their passports.